 7. The Race for Content Marketing Led Brands to Spend 30% of Their Budget

 Many Australian brands are investing in the rapidly growing content marketing industry.
 That’s why about 36% of brands spend as much as 21%-30% of their marketing budget on content marketing.

-About 7.1% allocate approximately 10% of their marketing budget to publish new content, as well as updating and refreshing old content.
-These figures are far from 28.6% of companies spending 11%-20% on content marketing back in 2020.
+About 7.1% allocate approximately 10% of their marketing budget to publish new content and update and refresh old content.
+These figures are far from 28.6% of companies spending 11%-20% on content marketing in 2020.